Imaging Pearls ❯ Colon ❯ GI Bleeding

 - Phases of data acquisition (arterial and venous at 30 and 70 sec)

-• OBJECTIVE: We evaluated the diagnostic performance of computed tomography (CT) as an initial radiologic test for assessing the optimal timing of colonoscopy in patients with acute lower gastrointestinal bleeding (LGIB) and investigated the effectiveness of contrast-enhanced (CE) CT for detecting colonic diverticular bleeding
+- Display of the data in MPR and 3D views with realtime rendering (MPR Coronal and Sagital Images and real-time 3D VRT) - OBJECTIVE: We evaluated the diagnostic performance of computed tomography (CT) as an initial radiologic test for assessing the optimal timing of colonoscopy in patients with acute lower gastrointestinal bleeding (LGIB) and investigated the effectiveness of contrast-enhanced (CE) CT for detecting colonic diverticular bleeding

 CONCLUSION: Urgent CT is useful for determining the optimal timing of colonoscopy in cases of acute LGIB.
 CE-CT may be used to depict the presence and location of active hemorrhage and provides useful information for subsequent colonoscopy, especially in patients with diverticular bleeding.